tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 BLS signatures rely on pairing-based elliptic-curve cryptography to produce various types of signatures.
-For a more in-depth but still high level discussion pairing-based elliptic-curve cryptography, see Vitalik Buterin's post on [Exploring Elliptic Curve Pairings][vitalik-curve-post].
+For a more in-depth but still high level discussion pairing-based elliptic-curve cryptography, see Vitalik Buterin's post on [Exploring Elliptic Curve Pairings][vitalik-pairing-post].
 For much more in depth discussion, see the specific paper on BLS12-381, [Compact Multi-Signatures for Smaller Blockchains][multi-signatures-smaller-blockchains].